 Recognizing that leadership is crucial to success, in the year of the 75th anniversary of the United Nations, the cradle of modern multilateralism, the Centre will join the largest interactive dialogue initiated by the UN on the role of global cooperation and effective multilateralism in moving towards the building of peaceful and inclusive societies.

-The Centre will strive to integrate in all its efforts the promotion and implementation of respect for gender equality.
-In view of the twenty-fifth anniversary of the Beijing Platform for Action, we reaffirm our commitment to advance empowerment of women and girls at all levels: within families, local communities, and society at large.
+The Centre will strive to integrate into all its efforts the promotion and implementation of respect for gender equality.
+In view of the twenty-fifth anniversary of the Beijing Platform for Action, we reaffirm our commitment to advance the empowerment of women and girls at all levels: within families, local communities, and society at large.

 In 2020, the Centre will also address the critical issue of the detrimental impact of armed conflicts and their aftermath on the environment and, consequently, on human rights.
 We foresee convening an international conference, in collaboration with our partners, to emphasize how conflicts can lead to significant environmental destruction, thereby amplifying human hardships and vulnerabilities.

 On behalf of the new Geneva Centre’s team and Board, I thank you for standing by us last year and trust your unfailing support will continue in the years to come.
 In collaboration with our network of strategic partners, we will work relentlessly to achieve the Geneva Centre’s Vision of enhancing global dialogue to promote the celebration of diversity and ensure dignity for all people.